More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Mass Splitting

 This gives a straightforward explanation of why the obvious expression (\ref{zumly}) needs to be corrected.
 The alternative explanation in which we start with the supersymmetric version of (\ref{zumly}), namely

 and regularize in an appropriate way the resulting conditionally convergent integral, has two advantages.
 Technically, it is straightforward to get the right answer this way; it is clear that only the $(1,1)$ part of the relevant OPE matters.
-(The $\lambda^2(\dots)\psi^2$ term in (\ref{yezzo}) is not a $(1,1)$ operator.)
+(The $\lambda^2(\dots)\psi^2$ term in (\ref{yezzo}) is a linear combination of a $(1,1)$ operator and various irrelevant operators that do not contribute.)
 Also this approach generalizes to all of the conditionally convergent integrals of superstring perturbation theory, as we explain next.